RickMcConney/kam/README.md

   - **Pendulum** — rod, hanging hole and bob, sized from the beat you want
   - **Cam** — Archimedean snail cam with a lever, for clamps and hold-downs; lift is linear in handle angle, and the panel reports the pressure angle that decides whether it holds what it grips
   - **Cutting board** — body, juice groove, hand slots or hanging hole, with paddle/cask/carry handle options; the groove is a true constant-distance offset of the cutting field, not a scaled copy
-  - **Train track** — BRIO-compatible wooden railway — straight, curved or a turnout — cut from 12 mm stock: 40 mm body, two 6 mm × 3 mm flange grooves 26 mm apart, and the peg-and-socket joint on whichever ends you ask for.
-The socket is *derived* from the peg plus two clearances rather than typed in separately, so a joint can never be left half-adjusted — at the standard numbers that reproduces BRIO's Ø16 hole and 8 mm throat against its Ø11.5 peg.
-Curved pieces put the joint on the **tangent** to the end face, which is what lets eight 45° arcs close a circle.
-A **turnout** is a passive switch, left- or right-handed: both routes are grooved end to end so the flange takes whichever groove it rolls into, which is why they share a slot at the throat and cross outright at the frog — the panel reports where the frog falls and warns if the main leg or the branch stops short of it.
-The crotch where the two legs part gets a fillet, because the union leaves a 41° notch there that no round bit cuts.
-Grooves come out either as centrelines for a 6 mm cutter or as closed outlines to pocket with anything narrower, always as a separate part from the profiled outline.
-Scale-locked: every dimension is a fit against pieces somebody else made
+  - **Train track** — BRIO-compatible wooden railway — straight, curved or a turnout — cut from 12 mm stock, with the peg-and-socket joint on whichever ends you ask for.
+The socket is *derived* from the peg plus clearances rather than typed in separately, so a joint can never be left half-adjusted.
+Grooves come out either as centrelines for a 6 mm cutter.
   - **Maze** — a marble-run centreline, emitted as grooves for a ball-nose cutter rather than as an outline.
 Exactly one entrance and one exit reach the edge — every other corridor that would have run off the boundary is pulled back inside, so there is no doubt which end is which — and each gets a lead running clear of the maze, deletable with the point-edit tool if you would rather it didn't
 - **Clock** — a whole going train solved from one number: the beat.
 Pendulum length, an exact wheel/pinion factorisation for the rate (it says so in red rather than rounding when no exact train exists), optional 12:1 motion work for the hands, and the drive wheel's run time.
 Emits every wheel as an ordinary editable shape, lays them out on the stock, and will **run the assembled clock** on the canvas or let you drag its arbors into a plate arrangement that fits your case
 - **Text** — vector text paths via opentype.js; choose from bundled or web fonts, edit the text and font of an existing object at any time